sirhc505/Splunk-Install/README.md

 ## Ansible

-This contains the Ansible script that I use to upgrade the infrastructure
+This contains the Ansible script that I use to upgrade the infrastructure.
+It is not yet finished so use at your own risk.

 ## Splunk UF Installer